 The Rosary is a powerful prayer used by great church leaders, saints, and Christians.
 Often we use the Rosary to ask for God to intercede in our lives.
-Praying for healing is a very appropriate use of this holy prayer, but, which Rosary mysteries do we use to pray for the sick?
+Praying for healing is a very appropriate use of this holy prayer, but, which Mysteries of the Rosary do we use to pray for the sick?
 Is there a Rosary for the Sick?

 From our research, we haven’t found a straightforward answer to this question from the Church, but we do think you have a few options.

 Rosary for the Sick | Pray the Sorrowful Mysteries

 The most commonly prayed for the ill and sick is the Sorrowful Mysteries.
 Jesus’s passion offers an opportunity to bind the sick person’s suffering with the suffering Christ experienced.
 It may seem like a sad thing to do, but it offers an opportunity to sanctify the pain and sickness.

 It’s a special way to bring Jesus right to the suffering of your loved one.

 Reflecting on each image of the Sorrowful Mysteries will bring it into our current reality.
 As we pray for each mystery, we can pray for our loved ones and their healing.